XMB5/allaboutcircuitbook/README.md

 from [all about circuits](https://www.allaboutcircuits.com/) into convenient ebooks.
 Pre-generated epubs can be found in the books directory.

-Tony R. Kuphaldt wrote volumes one through five of these books.
+Tony R. Kuphaldt wrote volumes one through five.
+All About Circuit contributors wrote _Practical Guide to Radio-Frequency Analysis and Design_.

 All of the textbooks are provided under the design science license.
 A copy of this license is located in the `books` directory.